Anna042023/CrossCityBench/README.md

 ### Revision 3: Computational Cost and Reproducibility Support

-Since our benchmark includes **23 methods from six paradigms**, fully retraining every model on all cross-city traffic forecasting datasets can be computationally expensive, especially for small-scale systems.
+Since our benchmark includes **23 methods from six paradigms**, fully retraining every model on all cross-city traffic prediction datasets can be computationally expensive, especially for small-scale systems.
 To reduce the reproduction burden, we provide the following resources whenever applicable:

 - **Pre-trained weights**